Phoenix-Chen-Git/CCMU/README.md

 The ROC curve for Fold 1 yields a very high AUC of 0.97, indicating excellent discriminative power between classes.

 Figure 4d.
 Precision-Recall (PR) Curve:
-Despite the high ROC-AUC, the PR-AUC remains relatively low at 0.14.
-This reflects the impact of class imbalance—many false positives remain despite strong separation ability.
+Due to the FNR constraint, the PR-AUC remains relatively low at 0.14 despite the high ROC-AUC.
+This highlights the effect of class imbalance and the strict requirement to minimize false negatives, which leads to more false positives and thus lower precision.

 Figure 4e.
 FNR and FPR Over Iterations:
-Both FNR and FPR decrease sharply during early epochs.
-FPR stabilizes around 0.05–0.07, and FNR remains below the 0.1 constraint throughout, satisfying the target while maintaining balanced performance.
+FPR decreases steadily during training, while FNR increases, indicating a trade-off between minimizing false positives and maintaining low false negatives.
+As FPR drops and stabilizes around 0.05–0.07, FNR rises but stays below the 0.1 constraint, reflecting the model’s effort to balance both metrics under the imposed threshold.

 Figure 4f.
 Confusion Matrix:
 Of 32,336 true negatives, 1,159 were falsely predicted as positives (FPR ~0.069).
 Among 107 true positives, 80 were correctly predicted, with 27 missed—resulting in FNR ~0.25.
 This mismatch suggests epoch selection might differ from the per-fold optimal point.
+Though not perfect, this performance is far better than the MIT and CFD models.

 ## Table 6.
 Epigenetic-only model five-fold cross-validation metrics
 | Fold | FNR Constraint |  FPR    | ROC-AUC | PR-AUC |